-Recently, one of my childhood dreams came true: to conquer the railroads of the world on a locomotive powered by more than a thousand horses.
+Fulfilling a childhood dream - on a locomotive powered by more than 1000 horses.
 Now that's something!

 Gideon Köhler, a longtime professional train driver of LTE-group, fulfilled this dream for me - and our journey even took me on one of the most beautiful railway routes in Europe: the Austrian Semmering.

 However, rail cargo transport is not that easy.
 Of course, there are timetables too, but they are quite different from those we know from passenger traffic.

 We met at midnight at Vienna's Central Station, took the last train to Gramatneusiedl, where we expected our locomotive which should take us over the Semmering to Niklasdorf in Styria - towing 500m of tankers, filled with biodiesel.
 In the wee hours of the morning we picked up the wagons and after extensive safety checks were completed, we were finally able to go south.

 The sun greeted us for the first time, at first hesitantly, as many tons of cargo started to move, but by the time we reached Gloggnitz at the foot of the Semmering, she already laughed with all her heart and supported us to dock two "assisting locomotives" to tackle the steep stage now ahead of us.